-Join Bob McGannon for an in-depth discussion in this video Using payment approaches, part of Managing Project Procurement.
+Join Bob McGannon for an in-depth discussion in this video Using payment approaches, part of Project Management Foundations: Procurement.

 - It can be fun searching for a new car,…doing a bit of research online,…and test driving different vehicles…to see if they fit you appropriately.…Actually getting that shiny new vehicle…can be quite enjoyable.…There is that potentially painful part…in the middle, however and that is paying…for your precious new acquisition.…However, if you planned for that,…understand your payment terms,…and know for certain you can afford the vehicle you bought,…it can be much less traumatic.…